Enrich

 Brand Recipes

-Some brands have a “recipe” — a set of pre-filled defaults that override AI for known fields.
-E.g. Lubiam’s MTM recipe pre-fills construction, lapel, button stance, lining for every Lubiam MTM order.
+Some brands have a “recipe” — pre-filled defaults that override AI for known fields.
+For example, a brand’s custom-order recipe can pre-fill construction, lapel, button stance, and lining on every order from that brand.

 Recipes are managed by the Owner under Settings → Brands & Suppliers.
 The team doesn’t need to touch them.